pkp/docker-ojs/README.md

 The images in this repository are built on top of [Alpine Linux](https://alpinelinux.org/) and come in several variants (see [Versions](#versions)).

-This project is maintained by [Marc Bria](https://github.com/marcbria).
 This repository is a fork of the work formerly done by [Lucas Dietrich](https://github.com/lucasdiedrich/ojs) and [Marc Bria](https://github.com/marcbria/docker-ojs)
+This new project is maintained by [Marc Bria](https://github.com/marcbria).

 ## How to use